 The goal of this program is to foster new student-faculty connections.
 As part of the award conditions, faculty mentors are asked to select a student they are not currently working with and/or have not previously worked with in a research capacity.

 Students may receive only one SHARE academic year award and one SHARE summer award during their years at UConn.

 - Apprentices will receive a $1000 stipend for agreeing to complete 90 hours of work on the SHARE project.
 Stipends will be disbursed in two parts.
 The first half will be disbursed to the apprentice at the start of the summer.
 The second half will be disbursed in the middle of the summer, pending submission of a mid-project progress report that verifies work on the SHARE project.

-- Apprentices agree to complete a monthly reflection and to submit an end-of-summer reflection to the Office of Undergraduate Research no later than August 27, 2021.
+- Apprentices agree to complete a reflection at the start of the apprenticeship and at mid-point, and to submit an end-of-summer reflection to the Office of Undergraduate Research at the conclusion of the apprenticeship.

 - Apprentices agree to present at the Frontiers in Undergraduate Research Poster Exhibition the fall or spring following the apprenticeship.